Farzana-Siraj/Python_Backend_Developer_4_Years/SQL/SQL.md

 ### HAVING

-**HAVING** is used to filter groups created by GROUP BY after aggregation.
+**HAVING** is used to filter groups created by *GROUP BY* after aggregation.
-It works like WHERE, but *WHERE cannot be used with aggregate functions*, whereas HAVING can.
+It works like *WHERE*, but *WHERE cannot be used with aggregate functions*, whereas HAVING can.

 #### Why do we use HAVING?